Updated May 4, 2021

-The answer to that question very much depends on you – the size of your business, what the function of your site is, how “online” your industry is, how quickly your industry moves, and how old your site is, among other things.
-While there is no definitive answer to how many page views you should be getting, the general goal is for your website traffic to always be increasing, and your bounce rate to be decreasing.
+The answer to this question very much depends on a few things.
+You, the size of your business, what the function of your site is, how “online” your industry is, how quickly your industry moves, and how old your site is, among other things.
+While there is no definitive answer to how many page views you should be getting, the general goal is for website traffic to always be increasing, and bounce rate to be decreasing.
 In this post, we’ll look at some of the factors that affect website traffic, how to monitor your traffic, and how to know whether your numbers are healthy or not.

 Factors that affect website traffic

 The first factor that might affect your site’s traffic is the size of your business and what vertical you work in.
-In a recent study, HubSpot analyzed 1,324 of their customers to see what traffic trends they could find.
+In a HubSpot study a while back, they analyzed 1,324 of their customers to see what traffic trends they could find.
 According to their data, if you are a small business with 6-10 employees in the B2B space, “average” website traffic is around 124 unique visitors every week.
 Anything over that would be exceptional.
 Obviously, the bigger the company, the more site traffic you’d expect.
-In addition, companies in the B2C space had higher traffic overall – B2C companies tended to have 200 percent more traffic than B2B companies of the same size, and B2C companies with fewer than five employees still earned nearly 70 percent higher traffic than B2B companies with five or fewer employees.
-Based on this data we can learn a few things about site traffic.
+In addition, companies in the B2C space had higher traffic overall – B2C companies tend to have 200 percent more traffic than B2B companies of the same size, and B2C companies with fewer than five employees still earned nearly 70 percent higher traffic than B2B companies with five or fewer employees.
+Based on this data we observe a few things about site traffic.
 First, if your company is larger, you should be expecting higher site traffic than if you’re a solo entrepreneur or only have a few employees.
 In addition, if you work in a B2C space, you’ll likely have less traffic overall than companies of the same size in the B2C space.

-The next factor that might affect your site traffic is what the function of your site actually is.
+The next factor that might affect your site traffic is its purpose and function.
 Is your site purely informational to help potential customers learn more about you?
-Is it an ecommerce site where customers actually complete their purchases?
+Is it an eCommerce site where customers complete their purchases?
 Is it a landing page where customers sign up for a consultation?
-The number of hits your site gets will vary dramatically depending on what the function of your site actually is.
+The number of hits your site gets will vary dramatically depending on what the function of your site is.

 How to track your website traffic